Read our 2024 annual report

 6. Mali

 The fourth-largest country on the African continent, Mali’s capital of Timbuktu once flourished as a trading post.
-A neighbour of Burkina Faso (No. 9) and Niger (No. 4), it now faces many of the same security challenges as other countries in the Sahel, as well as the impacts of the climate crisis.
-Between national and regional conflict over the last 12 years and the long-term effects of the pandemic, the country has also seen rapid increases in poverty levels, with 90% of Malians living below the poverty line.
+A neighbour of Burkina Faso (No. 8) and Niger (No. 5), it now faces many of the same security challenges as other countries in the Sahel, as well as the impacts of the climate crisis.
+Between national and regional conflict over the last 12 years and the long-term effects of the pandemic, the country has also seen rapid increases in poverty levels, with roughly 20% of Malians living below the poverty line.

 Despite a $4 billion pipeline that links the country’s oil fields to coastline terminals, Chad is one of the world’s poorest countries owing to a lack of infrastructure and both local and regional conflict.
-This has left over 42% of the population living below the national poverty line, and more than 35% living below the international poverty line ($2.15 per day).
-This latter rate of extreme poverty represents a significant rise over the last five years.
-The crisis in Sudan has complicated matters for the country, which in 2023 projected an additional 600,000 refugees fleeing the neighbouring conflict.
-The longer this war goes on, the worse the humanitarian and economic situation will be in Chad.
-This is one of several barriers the country faces to ending poverty, including internal insecurity, upcoming elections, and climate change.
+This has left over 44.8% of the population living below the national poverty line.
+The crisis in Sudan has complicated matters for the country, which has become a major host community for refugees fleeing the neighbouring conflict.
+This is one of several barriers the country faces to ending poverty, including internal and regional insecurity and various climate shocks.

 » Learn about Concern’s work in Chad